SaeedS28/FullStackProject-Solo/README.md

 # FullStackProject-Solo

 ##  ShopForAll
 Implemented an ecommerce website from scratch.
-Also features an API component.
+Also features an API component (See the restcontroller package for a list of endpoints).

 ### Techmologies Used